 During the presidential election of 2016, coal miners from some of the poorest places in the country entered public consciousness as avatars of an imagined white working class.
 They appeared on television news channels to confront candidates, pose for photo ops, and talk about the future of their industry, their homes, and their families.
 They were regarded by pundits variously as hardworking, heroic, backwards, lost, or even dangerous.

-As I wandered around Centralia, I found myself wondering how anyone could identify so powerfully with a job that so obviously endangers their home, their families, their own bodies, not to mention the earth’s ecosystems and climate.
-I also wondered at the ease with which some could vilify people who live in such places, for whom a job in fossil fuels was not only the best paying job, but maybe the only decent job available.
-It was hard to reconcile the apocalyptic ruin of Centralia with the idea that reinvestment in fossil fuels is necessary to save the “lost tribe” of white Americans in Appalachia.
-Above all, I wondered where this mythology of coal had come from.
+As I wandered around Centralia, it was hard to reconcile the apocalyptic ruin with all these stories.
+I found myself wondering how anyone could identify so powerfully with a job that so obviously endangers their home, their families, their own bodies, not to mention the earth’s ecosystems and climate.
+I also wondered at the ease with which some could vilify people who live in places like Centralia.
+Mostly, I wondered where all these stories had come from.

 An elf made out of coal, featured in an early version of the film